How to DIY Your Own Bike Tour in Amsterdam

 The number of bikes in Amsterdam is overwhelming to say the least.
-Even as a tourist, it doesn't take long to notice that it's not cars, buses or pedestrians that own the road - it's bikes that dominate the streets.
+Even as a tourist, it doesn't take long to notice that it's not cars, buses or pedestrians that own the road - bikes dominate the streets in Holland.
 They're coming at you from every direction and I found myself looking both ways about five times before I was brave enough to even cross the road.
-So how is it that an Amsterdam bike ride came to be my favourite part of our visit?
+So how is it that a bike ride in this city came to be my favourite part of our visit?
+Because we managed to DIY our own bike tour in Amsterdam and you can too!

 We headed to MacBike Amsterdam and opted for a 3 hour rental.
 In my opinion, this was more than enough time for the experience and I think a full day would have been too much for me (and my bum).
 After chatting with our free walking tour guide, we followed her advice and completely avoided the city center.
 I'm so glad we did because I definitely would not have enjoyed our Amsterdam bike ride if we were in the city with herds of locals and tourists.